 - To make the Chantilly cream, chill the bowl of a stand mixer and the whisk attachment in the freezer for 10 minutes.
 Pour the cold heavy cream into the bowl and beat at low speed for a minute.
 Continue to beat, reaching the soft peaks.

-- To assemble the cake, strain canned peaches and let them drain on a paper towel.
-Then cut peaches into ½ inches (about 1 cm) small cubes.
+- To assemble the cake, use a serrated knife to cut the sponge cake horizontally into three equally thick layers.
+Strain canned peaches and let them drain on a paper towel.
+Then, cut peaches into small cubes of about ½ inches (about 1 cm).
 Reserve the syrup.

 - Warm up dulce de leche in a bain marine or water bath.
 Break the meringue into medium and large enough pieces (you will need both sizes of the crushed meringue).